 |Released: 2018||Length: 52min|

-A wonderful film that captures a legendary road trip from California to Patagonia.
+A wonderful film that captures a legendary road trip from California to Patagonia back in the 60’s.
 Five friends ski, climb, and surf their way down the American continent.
 It ends with a triumphant summit of the iconic Fitz Roy massif that makes up the famous Patagonia brand logo.

 The Wildest Dream – Unique Mountaineering Documentary